Making Piwik UI faster

 Returning Visit NA -55%

-HTTP requests are captured while accessing Piwik demo dashboard (demo.piwik.org).
+HTTP requests are captured while accessing Matomo demo dashboard (demo.matomo.cloud).
 From my computer, based in Paris area, request durations were fluctuating quite noticeably.
 A series of requests has been made in order to evaluate duration averages.
 Results taken from those measurements can only be approximates.

-1) CSS files comparison, first access to Piwik
+1) CSS files comparison, first access to Matomo

 CSS files - Before optimization